dimitri/tapoueh.org/content/post/2018/03/object-oriented-rdbms.md

 > generic function paradigm, you can define generic functions without ever
 > defining any classes.
 This tends to blow "OO" people's mind.

-If you're interested into generic functions in the Common Lisp Object System, one of the best resource available is the book [Practical Common Lisp](http://www.gigamonkeys.com/book/) from Peter Seibel, and in particular the chapters [Object Reorientation: Generic Functions](http://www.gigamonkeys.com/book/object-reorientation-generic-functions.html)
+If you're interested in generic functions in the Common Lisp Object System, one of the best resource available is the book [Practical Common Lisp](http://www.gigamonkeys.com/book/) from Peter Seibel, and in particular the chapters [Object Reorientation: Generic Functions](http://www.gigamonkeys.com/book/object-reorientation-generic-functions.html)